Why Your Flight to Tokyo Goes Over Alaska

 Time versus Fuel

-Faster routes may use more fuel.
-Cost index parameters balance time-related costs against fuel costs to determine optimal speed and routing.
+Faster routes typically burn more fuel.
+Cost index parameters balance time-related costs against fuel costs to determine optimal speed and routing for each specific flight.

 Fuel Price Geography